PIVX-Project/PIVX-SPMT/README.md

 ### <a name="features3"></a>Spending masternode rewards

-Select the `Transfer Rewards Tab` to go to the rewards panel (ore use the shortcut, money icon, to simultaniously change tab and select the node).<br>
+Select the `Transfer Rewards Tab` to go to the rewards panel (or use the shortcut, money icon, to simultaneously change tab and select the node).<br>

 <img src="doc/img/15.png" width="670"><br>